robertduplock/scifibooks.club/content/en/reviews/star-trek-picard-the-last-best-hope-book-review.md

 In many ways, McCormack wrestles with these big ideas better than the TV show
 {{< /pullout >}}

 Interestingly, the book isn't afraid to drop an f-bomb or two.
-There is quite a bit of coarse language in the book.
+There is quite a bit of coarse language used.
 Those of us who remember the nice, family-friendly Trek of the 80s and 90s might find this a bit jarring.
 But then, like all things, Trek must move with the times.

 My one criticism of the book is that the story seems to lose a little oomph in the second half.
 Many storylines peter out, shrinking into themselves rather than resolving satisfyingly.
 Jordie La Forge, for example, doesn't do much once the shipbuilding plant is up and running.
 Picard and Raffi continue their mission with varying degrees of success until, finally, an unexpected event cuts their mission short.